rif281/DjangoToDo/README.md

 ## Project Description

 This project allows users to manage a to-do list.
 Users can perform the following actions:

 1. Create an account and log in.
 2. Create their own task list.
 3. Create new tasks by providing a title and description (creation time is automatically added to each task).
 4. View their task list and mark tasks as completed/not completed.
 5. Search, edit, and delete tasks.

+## Screenshot

 Home Page:
 ![image](https://github.com/rif281/DjangoToDo/assets/102466625/ae3f92cb-54be-4438-a830-10e743cf4ab2)